Public sector partnerships in Central England

 - Royal Opera House Bridge - Supporting the Trust with a partnership investment to help NEET young people access the arts and creative industry sectors.

-- South Norfolk Council – Invested in our programmes over 18 months to support vulnerable young people resident in South Norfolk helping them get into employment, training and education.
+- South Norfolk Council – Supporting vulnerable young people resident in South Norfolk helping them get into employment, training and education.

 - Staffordshire Police and Crime Commissioner – A joint funded partnership between Staffordshire PCC and Stoke City Council Public Health.
 Targeting young people, aged 16-25 who are at risk of offending or are vulnerable or living unhealthy lifestyles, through the Fairbridge and Get Started programmes.
 Intensive 1-2-1 support is also delivered to engage with these young people.